Aug

 Jeremiah 51:17-24

 First of all, the word rod brings to mind a “rod of correction” (ref.
 Proverbs 22:15, 23:13) and also a “rod of iron” (ref.
 Revelation 2:27, Psalms 2:9).
-So, when God says he will break the nations with this rod described here as “Israel”, it means, he will recover the world through war and bloodshed – a world that has been led astray by Satan and soon will go further astray because of the False Prophet of Babylon.
+So, when God says he will break the nations with this rod described here as “Israel”, it means, he will recover the world through war and bloodshed – a world that has been led astray by Satan and soon will go further astray because of the false prophet of Babylon.

 And they shall not take of thee a stone for a corner, nor a stone for foundations; but thou shalt be desolate for ever, saith the LORD.